bagusbrontosie/machine-learning-with-minishift/README.md

 When Minishift creates a pod with a Python application, it looks for an `app.py` file to run.
 In this file, we'll import our `train.py` and `serve.py` files as dependencies, check whether a model exists, and then act accordingly.

-Open the empty `app.py` file in your favourite IDE, and add the following code block...
+The following code block is in `app.py` file...

 ```python
 import tensorflow as tf